Alice (1988 film): Plot

 Alice is sitting by a brook with her sister, throwing rocks in the water.
-Later, she is in her sitting room, throwing rocks in a cup of tea.
-A creaking noise draws her attention to a taxidermic White Rabbit in a glass case.
-Alice hides beneath a writing desk while the Rabbit comes alive, dressing himself and retrieving a pair of scissors from a hidden drawer, which he uses to smash the case, freeing himself.
+Later, she is in her sitting room, throwing rocks into a cup of tea.
+A creaking noise draws her attention to a taxidermic White Bunny in a glass case.
+Alice hides beneath a writing desk while the Bunny comes alive, dressing himself and retrieving a pair of scissors from a hidden drawer, which he uses to smash the case, freeing himself.

-Alice chases the Rabbit into a writing desk on top of a hill; crawling into the drawer after him, she soon finds herself in an elevator that deposits her atop a pile of leaves.
+Alice chases the Bunny into a writing desk on top of a hill; crawling into the drawer after him, she soon finds herself in a cellar.
+She accidentally falls backwards into a dustbin and finds herself in an elevator that takes her past all sorts of objects on shelves.
+The elevator stops and deposits her atop a pile of leaves.
 The leaves begin to stir on their own, revealing another desk in which Alice finds a tiny key.
-Alice uses the key to open a miniature door, through which she sees the Rabbit disappear into a painted garden; she herself is too large to fit through the door.
-She finds a bottle labelled "Drink Me".
-Drinking it transforms her into a small china doll in her likeness.
+Alice uses the key to open a miniature door, through which she sees the Bunny disappear into a painted garden; she herself is too large to fit through the door.
+She finds an unlabeled bottle of a dark, inky liquid.
+Drinking it changes her into a little china doll in her likeness.
 She then finds a butter tart that causes her to grow large, again rendering her unable to fit through the door.
 Frustrated, Alice cries until the room floods with tears.
-The White Rabbit rows by, dropping a tray of tarts.
-Eating one returns Alice to her doll-size and she is able to retrieve the key and chase the Rabbit.
+The White Bunny rows by, dropping a tray of tarts.
+Eating one returns Alice to her doll size and she is able to retrieve the key and chase the Bunny.

-Once through the door, Alice finds herself at the banks of a brook and encounters the White Rabbit, who mistakes her for his maid and commands her to fetch scissors from his house.
+Once through the door, Alice finds herself at the banks of a brook and encounters the White Bunny, who mistakes her for his maid and commands her to fetch scissors from his house.
 Inside, she drinks from another ink bottle and returns to her true size, trapping her inside the now too-small house.
-The Rabbit and his animal companions try to force her out by launching a skull-headed lizard through the window.
+The Bunny and his animal companions try to force her out by sending a skull-headed lizard through the chimney.
 Alice kicks him away, causing him to burst and spill his sawdust innards.
-The angry animals imprison Alice inside an Alice-shaped doll, which they lock inside a storage room filled with specimen jars.
+The furious animals imprison Alice inside an Alice-shaped doll shell, which they lock inside a storage room filled with specimen jars.